intmus/inttheory22-23/_02-int-scales-keys/c2-intervals.md

 Chromatic Vs Diatonic Intervals

-- If the notes in the intervals appear in the given key signatures,
+- If the notes in an interval appear in the current key, they are diatonic.

+- If the one (or both) of the notes in an interval use(s) accidentals, the interval is probably chromatic (can't exist without accidentals in most cases).

+- Go up the major scale starting from the bottom note.
+If it is in the major scale, it's diatonic.

 Some intervals can only have certain qualtities.
 Possible qualities for all intervals: